tmatheusdiniz/42-Libft/README.md

 To compile the bonus functions, run `make bonus`.
 This will add the bonus functions to the library.

-To clean the object files and library, run `make clean` and `make fclean`, respectively.
+To clean the object files, run `make clean`, and to clean object files and the library, run `make fclean`, respectively.

 The library is accompanied by a header file called libft.h, which contains prototypes for all the functions in the library.
 To use the library in your project, include the header file and link to the library as described above.